SHERIFF'S CHIEF DEPUTY

 department;

-and practices of law enforcement administration, including fiscal
+practices of law enforcement administration, including fiscal management,

 - Principles